SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 - [Custom Field](#section6)
   <br><br>

-  _Note: The template configuration will affect both the web and mobile applications.
-If you do not have access to the Template Settings page, please contact your admin._

 To access and configure a Project Template, follow these steps:

 1. From the desktop's navigation bar: